andrebassi/runner-codes/docs/docusaurus/docs/languages/python.md

 ## Overview

 Python is one of the most commonly used languages for LLM-generated code.
-LLM-Firecracker provides Python 3.12 with the complete standard library.
+Runner Codes provides Python 3.12 with the complete standard library.

 ## Specifications